NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/component-attributes/glossary-entry.md

 entries:
 - term: active zone
   general_definition: |-
-    a DNS zone that is active on Cloudflare requires changing its nameservers to Cloudflare's for management.
+    a DNS zone that is active on Khulnasoft requires changing its nameservers to Khulnasoft's for management.
   associated_products:
-    - Cloudflare One
+    - Khulnasoft One

 - term: apex domain
   general_definition: |-